HardlyDifficult/Tutorials/Chapter2.md

-# 2) A Character that walks, jumps, and dies
+# 2) A character that walks, jumps, and dies

 Add a character to the scene.
 Have him walk and jump, creating a basic platformer.
 TODO